IRGen: Generative Modeling for Image Retrieval: Introduction

 \section{Introduction}

-Generative modeling has made significant progress in a wide range of tasks including machine translation~\cite{vaswani2017attention}, conversational modeling~\cite{devlin2018bert,brown2020language,radford2019language,radford2018improving,ouyang2022training,adiwardana2020towards}, image captioning~\cite{yu2022coca}, image classification~\cite{chen2020generative}, text-to-image synthesis~\cite{ramesh2021zero, ramesh2022hierarchical,wu2022nuwa,ding2022cogview2}, and many more.
-Originating from language and then expanding to other modalities with specially designed tokenizers, such a universal modeling approach provides a promising direction for unifying different tasks into a versatile pretrained model, which has attracted widespread attention~\cite{yu2022coca,alayrac2022flamingo,wang2022image,ouyang2022training,li2023blip}.
-This paper aims to take the unified trend one step further and investigates generative modeling for an unexplored area, image retrieval.
+Generative modeling has made significant progress in a wide range of tasks including machine translation\cite{vaswani2017attention}, conversational modeling\cite{devlin2018bert, brown2020language, ouyang2022training, adiwardana2020towards}, image captioning\cite{yu2022coca}, image classification\cite{chen2020generative}, text-to-image synthesis\cite{ ramesh2022hierarchical, ding2022cogview2}, and many more.
+Originating from language and then expanding to other modalities with specially designed tokenizers, such a universal modeling approach provides a promising direction for unifying different tasks into a versatile pretrained model, which has attracted widespread attention\cite{alayrac2022flamingo, wang2022image, ouyang2022training, li2023blip}.
+Yet its potential in image retrieval has been unexplored.
+This paper aims to take the unified trend one step further and investigates generative modeling for image retrieval.

-We treat image retrieval as a form of generative modeling and make use of standard Transformer architecture, as in GPT~\cite{brown2020language,radford2019language,radford2018improving}, to enable end-to-end differentiable search.
-Our model, IRGen, is a sequence-to-sequence model that outputs corresponding nearest neighbors directly from a given query image.
-Specifically, the model takes a query image as input and autoregressively predicts discrete visual tokens, which are considered as the identifier of an image.
-The predicted visual tokens are supposed to point to the query image's nearest neighbor.
-During inference, the top $K$ nearest neighbors can be retrieved through beam search using the decoder.